 Once you have CloudSend all set-up, you can launch the application and grant it access to your Dropbox account.
 It won’t take control of your entire Dropbox account, just asking permission to set-up an extra folder in which it’ll use to upload and share files

 Once that’s done, head over to the file you want to transfer, tap it, and select Share.
 Once the file has been uploaded (depeneding on size and transfer speed), you’ll get a notification that it’s ready to share and you can use the link provided to share with WhatsApp, e-mail, SMS, etc.

-And there you have it!
-These are just some of the most current problems that users might be having with WhatsApp.
+And there you have it.
+These are just some of the most current problems that users might be having with WhatsApp and some solutions to fix them.
 For those who have more questions, the forum has a wealth of WhatsApp related information, made exactly for the purpose of asking questions and receiving informed answers from your fellow AndroidPIT members.

 Do you have any other good advice for WhatsApp users?